mmikhasenko/LM-Notes-HadronPhysics/2024-Lecture-07.md

 The true boundary for scattering is often given by a sixth-order polynomial.
 In the center is the Dalitz plot, which represents our physical domain.
 There are four regions corresponding to different physical reactions, and it's crucial to recognize that a single amplitude matrix element describes all four.

 If you precisely constrain this function over its domain, it yields a complex transition amplitude (e.g., $1 + 3i$) for any point.
 The same matrix element can compute transition amplitudes for different processes, such as decays.
 This framework works exceptionally well in QED.
 For instance, the same matrix element describes:

-- Compton scattering (photon-electron → photon-electron)
+-Compton scattering (photon-electron → photon-electron)
 - Electron-positron annihilation into two photons
 - Two-photon production of an electron-positron pair